jaepass/commercejs-vuejs-cart/README.md

 ## Some things to note:

-- We will not be going over Vue.js extensively but instead brush over high level concepts of Vue.js and focus on the Commerce.js layer.
+- We will not be going over Vue.js extensively but instead brush over high level concepts of Vue.js and keep our focus on the Commerce.js layer.
-- For the purposes of getting set up with products data, we will be providing you with demo merchant [public key](https://commercejs.com/docs/sdk/concepts#authentication).
+- For the purposes of getting set up with products data to start working with, we will be providing you with demo merchant [public key](https://commercejs.com/docs/sdk/concepts#authentication).
 - We will not be going over account or dashboard setup.
 Have a read [here](https://commercejs.com/docs/sdk/getting-started#account-setup) if you'd like to learn more about setting up a Chec account.
-- The project is using the CSS utility framework TailwindCSS.
-Because of the purposes of this guide, we will not be going over any styling details.
+- This application is using the CSS utility framework TailwindCSS.
+Because the main goal of this guide to to learn how to list products with Commerce.js, we will not be going over any styling details.

 ## Initial setup